 Several restored eighteenth century buildings are to be found in the High Street as are the Little Cross of 1733 and the Muckle Cross near the centre of the now pedestrianised High Street.

 Between 1820 and 1840 Elgin was transformed, with many fine new buildings identifying it as a city well worth visiting.
 Dr Grays Hospital, Anderson's Institute, the neo classical St Giles Church built between 1825 and 1828, and the Elgin Museum of 1842 reflect Elgin's status.
 At the same time the old restrictive gateways or ports to the town were removed with only the Pans Port near Elgin Cathedral now remaining.

 It was the coming of the railway in the mid 19th century that had a significant effect on Elgin.
 The size of the burgh doubled and effective communication links were opened up, thereby further strengthening its commercial and administrative importance.

 Elgin today is a city steeped in history, ruined castle on a hill, classical town centre, award winning museum, restored 18th century town houses and wynds, beautiful cathedral with the nearby Bishops House, and the Cooper Park gifted to the town by George Cooper in 1903.
-Here is Elgin's superb new library, opened in 1996, beside the Cooper Park pond in the old TA Drill Hall, Grant Lodge built as the town house of the Seafield family in 1751 and now housing the Grant Lodge Local Heritage Centre with its archival and local collections on Moray, and at its east end Elgin Cathedral, a must for all visitors.
+Here is Elgin's superb new library, opened in 1996, beside the Cooper Park pond in the old TA Drill Hall, Grant Lodge built as the town house of the Seafield family in 1751, remains unused.
+Local Heritage Centre with its archival and local collections on Moray is situated in Institution Road (East End Primary School), and at its east end Elgin Cathedral, a must for all visitors.
 And beyond the Cathedral, Johnstons of Elgin Visitor Centre.